-We have been granted orphan designation in the United States for human allogeneic HSCs ex vivo modulated with FT1050 for the enhancement of stem cell engraftment and in the European Union for ProHema for the treatment of acute myelogenous leukemia through the ex vivo modulation of allogeneic umbilical cord blood cells.
+We have been granted orphan designation for FT1050 in the United States for the enhancement of stem cell engraftment through ex vivo modulation of human allogeneic HSCs and for ProHema in the European Union for the treatment of acute myelogenous leukemia through the ex vivo modulation of allogeneic umbilical cord blood cells.
 Under the Orphan Drug Act, the FDA may grant orphan designation to biological products intended to treat a rare disease or condition, which is generally a disease or condition that affects fewer than 200,000 individuals in the United States, or more than 200,000 individuals in the United States and for which there is no reasonable expectation that the cost of developing and making a biological product in the United States for this type of disease or condition will be recovered from sales of the product.
 Orphan designation must be requested before submitting a BLA.
 After the FDA grants orphan designation, the identity of the applicant, as well as the name of the therapeutic agent and its designated orphan use, are disclosed publicly by the FDA.
 Orphan designation does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.